avavani/atlas/content/about/index.md

 <div class="main-content">
     <div class="intro-section">
-    <p>I'm a technologist passionate about leveraging spatial data to address our most pressing challenges.</p>
-    <p>The individual person thinks in terms of space.
-Spatial data can help uncover unique insights on transit, consumer behaviour, public health, supply chains, and labour markets through a people-first lens.</p>
+    <p>The individual person thinks in terms of space.</p><p>Spatial data can help uncover unique insights on transit, consumer behaviour, public health, supply chains, and labour markets through a people-first lens.</p>
     <p>This is my personal website where I document my own learnings about our world.
 I am very grateful to all that are taking their time to view my work—please feel free to direct any feedback, suggestions, or thoughts to my <a href="mailto:avaniadhikari@hotmail.com">email</a>.
     </p>
 </div>